pimuon10/pddl_validator/README.md

 Verifying invariants
 ====================

- Given a pddl domain description dom, with invariants in a fragment of DKEL [Haslum and Scholz 2003] that only allows the standard logical connectives ("and", "or", "not"), run:
+ Given a pddl domain description (e.g. ged3-itt_with_invariants.pddl), with invariants in a fragment of DKEL [Haslum and Scholz 2003] that only allows the standard logical connectives ("and", "or", "not"), run:

-    ./generate_invariant_theories.sh dom
+    ./generate_invariant_theories.sh ged3-itt_with_invariants.pddl

  This will generate an Isabelle theory file "prob_def.thy".
 Copy it to the directory ./isabelle and start Isabelle.

     cp prob_defs.thy ./isabelle

-    isabelle jedit ./isabelle/prob_defs.thy
+    isabelle jedit -d '$AFP' ./isabelle/prob_defs.thy

  This file has a bunch of Isabelle definitions and then  a validity lemma for each (action, invariant) pair.
 E.g. for the attached domain example ged3-itt.pddl, the file prob_defs.thy has a lemma "x_inverted_invariant_begin_cut" that indicates that the action "begin_cut" does not violate the invariant "x_inverted".
 Scrolling down in prob_defs.thy will stimulate Isabelle to run the proofs and highlight the lemmas that fail, indicating that the corresponding action could not be proven to conform to the invariant (in our experiments this only happened when the action violated the invariant).
 For instance in the "ged3-itt.pddl" example, the proof for the lemma "x_s_first_invariant_begin_cut" fails because the action "begin_cut" violates the invariant "x_s_first".